2023 Bertha

 Host Organization: Yayasan Chow Kit

 Tharma Pillai is a democracy activist and the co-founder of Undi18 – a youth movement that successfully advocated for the lowering of the voting age in Malaysia from 21 to 18 years old.
 His advocacy has helped enfranchise an additional 5.8 million voters, transforming the Malaysian political landscape.
-He is a recipient of Tatler Asia’s Most Influential (2022), Generation T Asia (2022) and Forbes Asia 30 Under 30 (2021) – together with other international Fellowships and national awards.
+He is a recipient of Tatler Asia’s Most Influential (2022), Generation T Asia (2022) and Forbes Asia 30 Under 30 (2021).

-For his Bertha Challenge Fellowship, Tharma will be working with journalist Fellow, Ian Yee, to build the Cangkul Collective – a movement to achieve food security and end malnutrition, via the empowerment of farmers and the democratization of farming.
-This initiative is critical, considering Malaysia’s severe rates of child malnutrition and lack of legal protections for smallholder farmers.
+For his Bertha Challenge Fellowship, Tharma worked with journalist Fellow, Ian Yee, to build Lawan Lapar – a movement to achieve food security and end malnutrition, via the empowerment of farmers and the democratization of farming.
+The initiative is critical, considering Malaysia’s severe rates of child malnutrition and lack of legal protections for smallholder farmers.

 Greta Rico